Nokkyuu/Fantastic_trains_and_when_to_find_them/README.md

 # Overview
-The analyses presented here were based on real, measured data as part of a two-week final project at a data scientist/data analyst boot camp.<br>
+The analyses presented here were based on real, measured data as part of a two-week project.<br>
 The overarching goal was to identify systemic problems in the infrastructure of the DB rail network.<br>
 Below is a list and description of the scripts, notebooks, methods and data used as well as the links to the result presentation and dashboard.